 His efforts were rewarded with recognition from the Southern Poverty Law Center & Rosa Parks.
 His deadname was then added to the “Wall of Tolerance” as a recognized leader in the new age of civil rights.

-In late 2016, Jack once again felt compelled to get involved in educating others on the social and political injustices that were happening around him.
+In late 2016, with the election behind him, Jack once again felt compelled to get involved in educating others on the social and political injustices that were happening around him.
 This time for the Trans community.

 Jack rounded up a small group of friends for help and put together what would be the organization’s first event.
 It was a clothing swap.
 At the end of which, the group was able to donate a pick-up truck’s worth of clothing to help with disabled veterans in Knoxville.

 Within a year, the group was thriving more than ever and were able to secure their status as a 501(c)(3) as recognized by the IRS.

 The organization started out with a focus to improve the amount and quality of resources that were available for the Trans community, in Knoxville, with a long-term goal of becoming a national resource.

 In June of 2017, Jack launched a project within the organization to help with homeless Trans youth and young adults in response to a foster situation, involving the care of a 17yr old Trans boy, which was mishandled.
 The program is called inTRANSition, and has been the driving force behind the rapid growth of Trans Empowerment Project .
 By March of 2018, Jack was able to forge partnerships with organizations such as Trans Life Line, Covenant House, & Addiction Campuses, all of which helped catapult TEP to become a national resource.